wumo/Reinforcement-Learning-An-Introduction/README.md

 ![Figure 7.2](src/test/resources/Figure%207.2.PNG)

-Figure 7.2: Performance of n-step TD methods as a function of α, for various values of n, on a 19-state random walk task
+Figure 7.2: Performance of n-step TD methods as acc function of α, for various values of n, on acc 19-state random walk task

 ---